 Clean water must of course always be readily available and, in colder months, make sure any ice preventing access to water is cleared each morning.
 Water containers are best placed so that hens do not have to bend down to access them.

 Any change in your hens’ feeding behaviour or a lack of appetite can also indicate something is wrong.
 If you notice any changes in your birds feeding behaviour or appetite you should consult a veterinarian.
+To read more about keeping your hens happy and healthy click here.

 Check your state/territory Department of Agriculture or equivalent for information about swill feeding laws in your state.
 For example, in Queensland under the Biosecurity Act 2014 swill feeding of poultry is banned.